Stratio/stratio-cassandra/README.md

 }' AND token(id) >= token(0) AND token(id) < token(10000000) limit 100;
 ```

-This last is the basis of support for Hadoop, Spark and other MapReduce frameworks.
+This last is the basis for Hadoop, Spark and other MapReduce frameworks support.

 Please, refer to the comprehensive Stratio Cassandra documentation at [Stratio website](http://wordpress.dev.strat.io/cassandra/extended-search-in-cassandra/).